bird-house/PAVICS-e2e-workflow-tests/README.md

 ## Releasing a new Docker image

+Update `Jenkinsfile`, `launchcontainer`, `launchnotebook` with the soon to build `pavics/workflow-tests` image tag.

-Tag with `docker-YYMMDD` and push.
+Tag with `docker-YYMMDD` and push and the Docker image tag will be the `YYMMDD` part.

 Example:
 ```
+$EDITOR Jenkinsfile launchcontainer launchnotebook
+# update to pavics/workflow-tests:190311
+git ci -am "update to use image pavics/workflow-tests:190311"
 git tag docker-190311
+git push
 git push --tags
 ```